asyrjasalo/dockoon/bicep/README.md

 We will create the following in your Azure subscription:

-- Azure Container Instance for the app (in private mode/in a virtual network)
+- Container Instance for running e.g. [Mockoon](https://mockoon.com/) APIs
+- Storage Account for API specs and a share to use as a container volume mount
+- Public API Management service incl.
+Portal, AppInsights and Log Analytics
+- Authenticated HTTPS API from OpenAPI spec, containerized API as the backend
 - TLS certificates for HTTPS with automated renewal to a key vault
-- Public API Management service with Portal, AppInsights and Log Analytics
-- Storage Account for API specs and a share to use as a container volume mount
-- Authenticated HTTPS API from an OpenAPI spec, container app as the backend

 ![Azure Architecture](../docs/azure_architecture.png)